amanrai31/JavaAndDsa/01JAVA/05interface.md

 super, final, abstract, static, this, enum. **OTHER =>** assert, try, catch, throw, finally, native, null, strintfp, synchronized, transient, volatile.

+**What are non-access modifiers =>** Non-access modifiers are keywords that modify the behavior of classes, methods, or variables without affecting their visibility

 1. super => use of super with variables, methods & constructor

 2. final => a non-access modifier, applicable only to a variable, method or class.
+Can not be changed, overridden or extended.

 - final class => Prevent inheritance (e.g. string class wrapper)
 - final method => Prevent method overridding